Shook, Southwark Playhouse, Hope Street Theatre, Theatr Clwyd, Stephen Joseph Theatre and Marlowe Theatre, 2019; Trafalgar Studios, 2020

-The West End transfer of my production of Moses Raine's new play, directed by TMA, Evening Standard and Critics' Circle Award-winner Nina Raine, lit by Olivier Award-winner Peter Mumford, with cast including Tony Award-nominee Amanda Root.
+The West End transfer of my production of Moses Raine's new play, directed by TMA, Evening Standard and Critics' Circle Award-winner Nina Raine, lit by Olivier Award-winner Peter Mumford, with a cast including Tony Award-nominee Amanda Root.

 Coolatully, Finborough Theatre, 2014